 - ICE Malta reserves the right to postpone scheduled lessons.
 If a lesson is postponed by ICE Malta, ICE Malta will ensure that the lesson is rescheduled keeping the same weekday(s) and time slots.
 The new course end-date will therefore be extended accordingly.

 - A certificate of attendance will only be awarded if at least 80% of the classes have been attended live (lesson recordings, when applicable, are available to re-enforce learning, therefore watching recordings on-demand will not count as being present).
 The student will be presented with a certificate at the end of the course or will be asked to collect the certificate a maximum of seven (7) working days after course completion.
 The Attendance Certificate will reflect the details provided on the booking form.

 - If your certificate(s) has previously been received and since been lost, stolen or damaged, a certificate reprint fee will apply.
 Students who wish to reschedule their confirmed exam session will incur an administrative fee.
 Exam vouchers part of the course investment must be used within 6-months of course completion.

-- Students who wish to reschedule their confirmed exam session will incur an administrative fee if eligible to postpone as per the terms & conditions of the exam provider.
-Students must take exam(s) within 6-months of course completion.
+- Students who wish to reschedule their confirmed exam session will incur an administrative fee, if eligible, to postpone as per the terms & conditions of the exam provider.
+Students must take exam(s) within six (6) months of course completion.
 Exams must be booked well in advance to ensure availability.
-Following the 6-month period, students will be required to pay for the exam vouchers at the official exam price.
+Following the six (6) month period, students will be required to pay for the exam vouchers at the official exam price.
 ICE Malta cannot be held responsible for any changes in examinations and/or courseware imposed by the respective certification body.